swift502/Krteq/README.md

 The simple backlighting was a lot easier to implement and reduced the number of components which could fail, which aligned with this project's goal of maximizing longevity.

-### Why include scroll lock indicator?
+### Who needs scroll lock?

 I really wanted an LED for my custom letter accent input method.
-I wanted it to be an actual compose LED, which would be supported by QMK, but unfortunately Windows doesn't implement the compose lock state.
+I wanted it to be an actual compose LED, which would be supported by QMK, but unfortunately not Windows.
 So ultimately the third LED ended up being a regular scroll lock.
-I still like it as a general purpose LED that can be used for custom functionality via AHK scripts, especially because it's not labeled in any specific way.
+I still like it as a general purpose LED that can be used for custom functionality via AHK scripts.

 ## Documentation